-Parents should prepare for a visit to Miami Children’s Hospital by first contacting the Global Health team.
+Parents should prepare for a visit to Nicklaus Children's Hospital, formerly Miami Children's Hospital, by first contacting the Global Health team.
 We expedite all necessary appointments and admissions, including coordinating coverage and authorizations with your international insurance provider.
 We will also help you better understand your child’s diagnostic or treatment procedures, provide information on our medical team and assist with the logistics of your trip (visas, accommodations, etc.).
 We are always available to answer any questions or discuss any issues you may have.

 What to Bring

 What personal belongings to bring to Miami depends on many factors, including how long you expect to be here, how many family members will be traveling with you and the nature of your accommodations.
-To facilitate your stay, Miami Children’s Hospital does have full laundry services at the Michael Fux Family Center
+To facilitate your stay, Nicklaus Children's Hospital, formerly Miami Children's Hospital, does have full laundry services at the Michael Fux Family Center

 Be sure to bring all medical documents and imaging from your primary doctor, as well as travel and financial documents.
 If you are unsure about the paperwork required, please contact the GHS team.

 Many parents bring along a child’s favorite toy, stuffed animal, game or other familiar keepsake from home.
 This can be very comforting for the child at any age.
-Miami Children’s Hospital Fux Family Center also offers children a state-of-the-art movie theater and game room to entertain them throughout their stay.
+Nicklaus Children's Hospital, formerly Miami Children's Hospital, Fux Family Center also offers children a state-of-the-art movie theater and game room to entertain them throughout their stay.
 Parents also may access their computers to stay in touch with work, family and friends back home.

 Preparing Your Child for a Visit